flsteven87/PttBeautyCrawler/README.md

 # default 3 pages
+# change the number if you need more or less page

 PAGE_TO_CRAWL = 3

-# change the number if you need more or less page
+# you have to download chromndriver.exe to open the browser from python code.
+# setting environment variables (path) to the driver location.

+browser = webdriver.Chrome()